 On-the-fly Machine Learning Force Fields.
-Investigating the behavior of water in confined environments requires simulations conducted over large timescales that include electronic interactions due to proton shuttling that occurs at Brønsted acid sites.
-Simulations based on FP calculations, such as AIMD, explicitly calculate the forces acting on each ion based on their electronic structure, resulting in slower computational speeds.
-Conversely, simulation methods based on empirical parameters like force field require solid fundamental knowledge of the given system to investigate the relevant interactions at an atomic level.
-The VASP on-the-fly MLFF^{38,56,57} is a force field method that derives its parameters from first-principles calculations and employs a Bayesian active learning algorithm.
-The VASP on-the-fly MLFF incorporated radial and angular descriptors and basis functions,56 utilizing the Gaussian Approximation Potentials (GAP) method58 and Smooth Overlap of Atomic Positions (SOAP) descriptors.59 refinement after each training step.
-Refinement occurred when the Bayesian error of the force exceeded the average maximum Bayesian error of the force observed over the last 10 training steps and the relative standard deviation was less than 0.2 in normalized units.57 Example force field files and INCARs for our training are included in the Supporting Information.
+Investigating the interactions of confined water with acid sites requires both long time-scale simulations and reactive interactions due to proton shuttling events.
+Simulations based on FP calculations, such as AIMD, explicitly calculate the forces acting on each ion based on their electronic structure.
+Conversely, simulation methods based on empirical parameters like force fields require solid fundamental knowledge of the given system to investigate the relevant interactions at an atomic level.
+The VASP on-the-fly MLFF is a force field method that derives its parameters from first-principles calculations and employs a Bayesian active learning algorithm.
+The VASP on-the-fly MLFF includes radial and angular descriptors, utilizing the Gaussian Approximation Potentials (GAP) method and Smooth Overlap of Atomic positions (SOAP) descriptors.

 After obtaining the 0 K optimized aqueous 2H-AFI structures, we employed VASP on-the-fly MLFF simulations to 2H-AFI-1, 2H-AFI-2, and 2H-AFI-3 with all other simulation conditions the same as we used in the AIMD simulations.
-The total duration of each MLFF simulation was $215~\mathrm{ps}$.
+The total duration of each MLFF simulation was 215 ps, and the first 15 ps were used for equilibration with the remaining 200 ps as production steps.